scitags/flowd-go/README.md

 Other than that, we also have pother couple of directories with auxiliary files:

-- `rpms`: This directory contains all the goodies for bundling up RPM packages for distribution, including:
+- `rpm`: This directory contains all the goodies for bundling up RPM packages for distribution, including:
     - `flowd-go.1.md`: The Markdown-formatted manpage for `flowd-go`.
 It's converted into a normal Roff-formatted manpage by `pandoc`.
     - `flowd-go.service`: The SystemD Unit file for running `flowd-go` as a regular SystemD service.
-    - `flowd-go.spec`: The RPM spec file used to build RPMs to make `flowd-go` easily available on RHEL-like systems.
     - `conf.json`: A configuration file meant for deployment on real machines.
 For development the configuration one should use is located on `cmd/conf.json`.

+- `flowd-go.spec`: The RPM spec file used to build RPMs to make `flowd-go` easily available on RHEL-like systems.

 - `mk`: Several auxiliary `Makefiles` which are included from the main `Makefile` that provide convenient automations for several interactions we usually carry out with `flowd-go` when developing it.